mariomazzaferro/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 ## Avoiding Common Attacks

-1. Using Specific Compiler Pragma: Check.
+1. Using Specific Compiler Pragma: Yes.

-2. Proper Use of Require, Assert and Revert: Check.
+2. Proper Use of Require, Assert and Revert: Yes.

-3. Use Modifiers Only for Validation: Check.
+3. Use Modifiers Only for Validation: Yes.

 4. Pull Over Push: Does not apply.

-5. Checks-Effects-Interactions: Check.
+5. Checks-Effects-Interactions: Yes.

 6. Proper use of .call and .delegateCall: Does not apply.

-7. Frontrunning: It might be used to somehow hack the pseudo-randomness of the game, but even if it's possible it would be very limited, making it irrelevant in the author's opinion.
+7. Frontrunning: Does not apply.

-8. Timestamp Dependence: Check.
+8. Timestamp Dependence: Does not apply.

-9. Network Stuffing DoS: Represent a problem to active players if the network is stuffed for long periods.
+9. Network Stuffing DoS: Does not apply.

 10. Forcibly Sending Ether: Does not apply.